-China UnionPay signs deal with Southeast Asian Games "Even as we host a traditional multi-sport event like the South-east Asian Games that is in its 28th edition, the sports community and the sports industry in South-east Asia has been waking up to the idea that the real potential for partnership in business lies in South-east Asian sporting organisations coming together to organise events."
+China UnionPay sponsors Southeast Asian Games "Even as we host a traditional multi-sport event like the South-east Asian Games that is in its 28th edition, the sports community and the sports industry in South-east Asia has been waking up to the idea that the real potential for partnership in business lies in South-east Asian sporting organisations coming together to organise events."

 Singapore Airlines signs deal with Southeast Asian Games The national carrier will sponsor complimentary Economy Class tickets to Singapore as prizes for promotional activities around the region, including “NILA’s Quest”, a web-based digital game created to engage the regional community.
 The Games, which will be held in Singapore from June 5 to 16, will also see SIA cabin crew participating in the opening and closing ceremonies.